linode/docs/docs/websites/wikis/install-mediawiki-on-ubuntu-1604.md

 ### Configure MySQL

 Mediawiki needs to communicate with a database to store information.
-Create a database, a user with a secure password, and grant all privileges on the new database to the user.
+Create a database and a user with a secure password, then grant all privileges on the new database to the user.

     CREATE DATABASE my_wiki;